johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ```
 python keyword_extraction.py -method tfidf -corpus /path/to/your_corpus.json -min_df 2
 ```
 Calling the method like this you will create the importance scores on the basis of TFIDF (Term frequency Inverse Document Frequency).
 This method weighs words higher when they dont appear in all documents.
 Meaning a word that only appears in this document is probably more important for this document than a word that is shared across all documents.
-With 'min_df' we specify that the words should atleast appear in 2 documents.
+With 'min_df' we specify that the words should at least appear in 2 documents.
 Thus, we exclude all words that only appear in one document.

 ```
 python keyword_extraction.py -method pmi_tfidf -corpus /path/to/your_corpus.json -less_freq_than 20